yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Configuration.rst

  1. Now connect a lan cable to each AP and try to ping the internet AP.
 It should answer.
 Else start checking the settings.
  1. You are done.
 Now activate security on the devices.
 Optionally hide the SSID (wl0_closed=1).
 If WPA-PSK doesn't work chances are that a peer partner doesn't support it.
 Try WEP.

-'''NOTE:''' Using a WRT54GS v4, I discovered wl0_hwaddr to be empty by default.
-The workaround was to clear wl0_wds and set wl0_lazywds to 1 on both routers.
-It may be possible to set wl0_hwaddr manually and use the above method, which would be more secure.

 /!\ '''NOTE:''' If you broke up your bridge as detailed in "To separate the LAN from the WIFI" above, this will not just work, since you no longer have a br0 device.
 You will have to add a bridge to one of your devices again, and create appropriate firewall rules, to make